 If you miss the dosage take as soon as possible, and if it is near to next dose, skip the missing dosage continue the regular dosage.
 Do not take extra doses.

-Naproxen is safe to use during breastfeeding.
+Naproxen stays for a long period in the body and hence not safe to use during breastfeeding.
 Before taking this medicine consult your doctor.

 Substitute tablets for Naproxen: